On the symplectic type of isomorphims of the p-torsion of elliptic curves: The morphism in the wild case

 \section{The morphism $\gamma_E$ in the wild case $e=8$}

 Let $E/\Q_2$ be an elliptic curve with $e=8$ and conductor $2^5$ or $2^8$.
-From parts (3) and (4) of Theorem~\ref{T:goodOverF} we know that $E$ obtains good reduction over a field $F$ defined by one of the polynomials $g_i$, for $i=1,2,3,4$.
-We fix an uniformizer $\pi$ for these fields as follows. \begin{small}
+From parts (3) and (4) of Theorem~\ref{T:goodOverF} we know that $E$ obtains good reduction over one of the fields~$F_i$ defined by one of the polynomials $g_i$, for $i=1,2,3,4$.
+For $i=1,2,3$, we fix an uniformizer $\pi$ in $F_i$ as follows. \begin{small}

 \end{small}